top of page

 What is NUMO

 NUMO is an incompressible Navier-Stokes solver specifically designed to solve the equations for applications in nonhydrostatic ocean modeling.
 NUMO uses the entire NUMA framework and so it leverages the entire NUMA spatial discretization methods, grid generation, parallelization strategy, time-integration, and high-performance computing approach.
-On the right, you will find an example of the type of application we plan to use NUMO for.
-On the top right, you will see the Greenland landmass (a).
-Then we show a fjord we are interested in (b) which we zoom in further to construct the unstructured grid for (c) and zoom in further to the part of the fjord that touches the landmass (d).
-In the figure below, we show a larger version of the fjord-ocean grid (c).
+On the right, we show an example of the type of application that inspired the construction of NUMO.
+The Greenland landmass can be found in panel a).
+Panel b) shows a fjord we may be interested in resolving, and panel c) shows a zoomed in version of the unstructured grid which, in turn, can be zoomed in further in panel d) to the part of the fjord that touches the landmass.
+In the figure below, we show a larger version of the fjord-ocean grid shown in panel c).

 What can NUMO be used for

 NUMO can be used for simulating nonhydrostatic ocean processes.
 In particular, we have used it to better understand the plumes formed at the interface between land-ice and ocean water (as occurs in the Greenland fjords).
-The paper describing some of these capabilities can be found here [ResearchGate].
+The paper describing some of these capabilities can be found here [Springer Nature].

 Who built NUMO

 NUMO was designed and constructed by my group in the Department of Applied Mathematics at the Naval Postgraduate School.
 Dr. Michal Kopera, my former National Research Council postdoc, formerly at the University of California at Santa Cruz, is now at Boise State University (BSU) in Idaho and is Co-Principal Investigator of the NUMO model and its primary developer.
-BSU PhD student Yao Gahounzo has been working with Prof. Kopera to improve/extend NUMO using more realistic boundary conditions.
 We also collaborated with Professor Wieslaw Maslowski of the Oceanography department at the Naval Postgraduate School on issues related to ocean modeling during various phases of the NUMO project.
+Former BSU PhD student Yao Gahounzo worked with Prof. Kopera to improve/extend NUMO using more realistic boundary conditions and extended this work to the hydrostatic ocean (called h-NUMO); this work can be found here [PDF] and is housed in a private Github repo ([Github Link]) but is expected to be released soon.
+There is a new version of h-NUMO being developed at NPS.
+This new code is written in the Julia programming language and takes advantage of entropy-stable methods.
+Currently, it is being housed in a private Github repo [Github Link].

 Who funded NUMO

 NUMO was funded by the SCIDAC program of the Department of Energy from 2016-2018.
-The Office of Naval Research (ONR) will fund a NUMO-related project, in collaboration with Michal Kopera at Boise State University and Eric Chassignet and Alan Wallcraft at Florida State University, COAPS.
+The Office of Naval Research (ONR) funded the Fortran version of -h-NUMO, in collaboration with Michal Kopera at Boise State University and Eric Chassignet and Alan Wallcraft at Florida State University, COAPS.
+The new Julia version of h-NUMO (new name yet to be decided) is currently unfunded but if interested, we accept all forms of payment 😁

 NUMO Governing Equations